What is cloud storage?

-- Click Select to add the files to the page.
+- A preview of the files chosen will appear.
+Select Import to add the files to the content item as attachments.

 You can edit settings for the files you've added.
 Select a file in the editor and then select the Edit Attachment icon in the row of editor functions.
 You can add a Display Name and Alternative Text.
 Alternative text describes the image for people who use screen readers or visit web pages with images turned off.